Brian Clark is a writer, traveler, and serial digital entrepreneur.

-Brian has been featured in several books:
+Brian has been featured in some great business books:

 - Linchpin by Seth Godin